Our Services

 Amicus briefs are documents that are filed in an appellate court by an entity (amicus curiae) that is not a party to a case but has an interest in the outcome of the case.
 Oftentimes, amicus briefs can assist appellate courts to understand the full breadth of the legal argument or the consequences of the appellate courts’ decisions.

-The attorneys at The Appellate Group have filed amicus briefs in the Utah Supreme Court, the Eleventh Circuit, and the United States Supreme Court.
+We have filed amicus briefs in multiple courts include the Utah Supreme Court and the United States Supreme Court.

 After a party has lost in the district court, the party can file post-trial motions (such as a motion to alter or amend, a motion for a new trial, or a motion to arrest judgment) before filing the appeal.
 These post-trial motions give the district courts an opportunity to change their decisions before an appeal.